 Inverter pioneer Daikin has a good description of the advantages of inverter units Japanese Daikin are considered the Cadillac of air conditioners.

 If you buy a standard unit, it’s better for it to be somewhat undersized so that the compressor can run more or less continuously.
 Motors use two or three times as much power starting up as they do running.
-Standard units are more efficient that way (possibly more efficient than an inverter unit) and they keep dehumidifying.
-The worst thing is a too big standard unit which cools the room off but does not run enough to dehumidify the air.
+Standard units are more efficient running continuously (possibly more efficient than an inverter unit) and they keep dehumidifying.
+The worst thing is a too big standard unit which cools the room off, but does not run enough to dehumidify the air.
 You end up with cold, clammy air.
 Don’t let air con salespersons talk you into a too big conventional unit.
 Do your own calculations and take into account just how cool you want your room to be.
 Conversely, don’t buy a too small inverter unit.
 Running continuously at peak output, they may be less efficient than a cheaper conventional unit.

 Air conditioner efficiency is roughly rated through EER – the energy efficiency rating.
 EER is calculated by dividing the cooling capacity in kJ /hr by the power used in watts.
 Keep in mind that the lower power consumption of the inverter units can be accompanied by lower absolute cooling power.
 For example, a conventional 1.5 HP Panasonic has a cooling power of 12,740 kJ/hr whereas an inverter unit has quite a bit less capacity at 11,020 kJ/hr.
 This means that not only are the inverter units more expensive, but you may have to buy the next bigger inverter unit to get the same cooling capacity as the smaller but more powerful conventional unit.
 No wonder the manufacturers spend so much time touting their inverter units.

 We decided to buy a inverter unit for our “master’s” bedroom and a conventional unit for our guest room.
 No air conditioning is be installed for the rest of the house, at least for now.
 We used an online calculator to determine the size of the unit we needed.
 Here’s a good general discussion of sizing air conditioning units: http://www.homeenergy.org/archive/hem.dis.anl.gov/eehem/95/950509.html